Skip to content Skip to footer

 They weren’t spending marketing money to accelerate a profitable business.
 They were spending marketing money to make an unprofitable business look like it was growing.

-By FY2025, after the RBI crackdown forced discipline, marketing spend dropped to ₹659 crore, a 28.5% reduction.
-The business didn’t collapse.
+By FY2025, after the RBI crackdown forced discipline, marketing spend dropped to ₹659 crore – a 28.5% reduction.
 Revenue dropped 31% to ₹6,900 crore, but the loss also halved.
-Which raises an uncomfortable question: if cutting marketing spend by 28% only reduced revenue by 31%, how much of that previous spending was actually working?
+If cutting marketing spend by 28% only reduced revenue by 31%, how much of that previous spending was actually working?
+The answer: not nearly enough.

 Spend Breakdown